 It’s a popular knot to use while fly-fishing.
 When you use a nymph or streamer with a perfection loop, their movements are more lifelike in the water.

 With Other Knots

-The perfection loop doesn’t use other knots in its formation, instead, it uses two simple loops threaded through each other.
+The perfection loop knot doesn’t use other knots in its formation, instead, it uses two simple loops threaded through each other.
 When joining two lines together with loops, the perfection loop is strong and secure.

 Around the House

 When you’re moving loads or tying up outdoor gear around the house, a perfection loop is an easy way to hook a line to a carabiner, hang holiday decorations, or secure a load to the rack of a car.
-Around the garden, use the perfection loop to stake down lines for transplanted trees and tomato plants.
-Even after exposure to the elements, the perfection loop won’t degrade or slip.
+Around the garden, use the it to stake down lines for transplanted trees and tomato plants.
+Even after exposure to the elements, the perfection loop knot won’t degrade or slip.